 As IP rights are protected and enforced at the domestic level, exporting goods and services often entails navigating through IP laws and procedures that apply in each target market to assess whether export licenses are needed, and which trademarks are appropriate for the markets considered.
-As engaging in trade expands the marketplace for your business, understanding and protecting your IP rights in relation to your competitors enables you to seize market value, hold transparent negotiations with business partners, and avoid costs from IP infringement (See guide on ways to resolve an IP dispute).
+As engaging in trade expands the marketplace for your business, understanding and protecting your IP rights in relation to your competitors enables you to take advantage of market value, hold transparent negotiations with business partners, and avoid costs from IP infringement.

-For more information on why IP rights matter for exporters, see this WIPO training of trainers presentation.
+For more information on why IP rights matter for exporters, refer to WIPO Training of Trainers presentation.

 Where can I learn more?

-The World Intellectual Property Organization (WIPO) offers a number of useful tools including:
+The World Intellectual Property Organization (WIPO) offers several useful tools including: